learn-co-curriculum/cssi-1.4-html--personal-webpage-lab/README.md

 + This is a relative link.
 +	Put links in an unordered list using `ul` and `li` tags

-<a href='https://learn.co/lessons/cssi-1.4-html--personal-webpage-lab' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/cssi-1.4-html--personal-webpage-lab' title='HTML Personal Webpage Lab'>HTML Personal Webpage Lab</a> on Learn.co and start learning to code for free.</p>